 Comparison - Is DC or DCC Better?

 The short answer is that neither DC or DCC is 'better'.
-They are both great!
+They're both great!
 However, it's a rather subjective question - what is suitable for you may be different for other railway modellers.

 The choice of whether to use DC or DCC is going to be based on many factors, including the level of simplicity (or complexity) desired, any limitations in terms of cost, your experience and preferences as a railway modeller, and your vision for the layout along with any future expansion this might entail.

 If simplicity is required, or you have a limited budget, then DC trains will be the best choice.
-DC is simple for basic track layouts, and if there are any problems it is usually easier to fix than DCC.
+DC is simple for basic track layouts, and if there are any problems they are usually easier to fix than DCC.